29 Freelance Workforce Terms: A Simple Glossary

 Outsourced Workers - These employees are paid and managed by a third-party that bills the organization, which in a sense hires the third-party directly and the employees indirectly.

-On-Demand Worker - See freelancer or independent contractor.
+On-Demand Worker - See freelancer, gig worker, or independent contractor.

 Part-Time Employee - These workers may or may not receive benefits, but fall outside the traditional ‘employee’ category due to the number of hours they work per week.
 This type of worker is not considered contingent because they’re still inside a company’s ‘four walls.’